 The volume of ounces transferred in November was 1.5% lower month on month (m/m) at 18.4 million ounces, with the value transferred at $22.5 billion.
 There were 2,809 transfers in November, 5.9% lower m/m, with the clearers settling on average 6,550 ounces per transfer, 4.7% higher m/m.

 The volume of ounces transferred in November was 4.2% higher m/m at 220.2 million ounces, with the value transferred up 2.6% to $3.16 billion.
 There were 985 transfers in November, 17% higher m/m, with the clearers settling on average 223,568 ounces per transfer, 11% lower m/m.

-The average gold / silver price ratio in December was 70.3, marginally down on the ratio of 71 recorded in November.
+The average gold / silver price ratio in November reached a record high of 85.

 The data is published, one month in arrears, on the first day of each month (in the event that the first day of the month is a UK Bank Holiday or falls on a weekend, the data will be published on the first business day of the month).